The Clear Edge

 AI-assisted judgment extraction: 72 hours for logic trees that replace founder judgment calls.

-The gap = 5 weeks of compounding founder-dependency eliminated.
+The result is 5 weeks of compounding founder-dependency eliminated.

 Phase 2 (Weeks 7-12): Delegate 50%

-Choose 50% of your current delivery work to delegate based on the documentation created in Phase 1.
-Train the team thoroughly.
-Monitor quality actively (this is appropriate here - you’re building confidence in their capability).
-Provide feedback.
-Resist the urge to take work back when it’s done differently than you’d do it.
+Choose 50% of your current delivery work to delegate, using the documentation you created in Phase 1.
+Train the team thoroughly, monitor quality actively (this is the right moment to do it because you are building confidence in their capability), and give clear feedback while resisting the urge to take work back just because it is done differently than you would do it.

 Different ≠ wrong.
 If the client outcome is achieved, the method is irrelevant.